cypress-io/cypress-documentation/source/api/commands/fixture.md

 ***Using fixtures to bootstrap data***

 {% note info %}
-{% url 'Check out our example recipe using `cy.fixture()` to bootstrap data for our application.' list-of-recipes#Bootstrapping-your-App %}
+{% url 'Check out our example recipe using `cy.fixture()` to bootstrap data for our application.' recipes#Bootstrapping-your-App %}
 {% endnote %}

 ***Using an alias to access a fixture***